HuMiTriet/Java_project_group_15/time-scheduler/tutorial.md

 	+ @BeforeALl also used to set up but is only run once before all test.
 	+ @RepeatedTest() repeats a test to the number of time of its argument, e.g. @RepeatedTest(5) repeats 5 times.
+	+ @AfterAll, @AfterEach is used to clean up tests, reset the enviroment.

 ## Methods for testing